taimurtahir2008/password-strength-checker/README.md

 Someone runs python3 password_checker.py in a terminal, then types a password when asked.
 Nothing gets saved anywhere.

-why you built it:
+why I built it:

-Combines your two interests (software engineering and cyber security) in one project, using a real security concept rather than just theory.
+Combines my interest in software engineering with cyber security in one project, using a real security concept rather than just theory.
+It shows how the two fields interact and have similarities.